FreeRADIUS InkBridge

 <value-name>

-The name of the local variable which is used as the name of value when iterating over the attributes.
+The name of the local variable which is used to store the current value when iterating over the attributes.

 The local variable is created automatically when the foreach loop is entered, and is deleted automatically when the foreach loop exits.

 The <value-name> can be modified during the course of the foreach loop.
-Modifications to the variable are copied back to the referenced attribute when the loop is done.
-See below for an example.
+Modifications to the variable do not result in immediate changes being made to any attribute being looped over.
+Instead, the value is copied back to the attribute at the end of each loop iteration.

 <reference>